dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Jerry:**
- yeah you
+ yes you
-know you don't need to necessarily invest monetarily if you feel that you're not in a position to do that you can always invest your time and energy right if if you like the ideology of etherium classic you can invest in doing research and then posting a blog or you can invest in doing an interview with someone in the community or if you have
+know you don't need to necessarily invest monetarily if you feel that you're not in a position to do that you can always invest your time and energy right if you like the ideology of ethereum classic you can invest in doing research and then posting a blog or you can invest in doing an interview with someone in the community or if you have